apexuniverse/cryptobot-whmcs/README.md

-# cryptobot-whmcs
+# CryptoBot for WHMCS
 CryptoBot payment module for WHMCS client panel